 6. Make Sure You Have Enough Storage Space To Keep Up With Demand

 Cooking comes down to what are you making, what you are serving, and how you are serving it.
 How many people are you planning on serving a day, and where is all that food going to be stored?
 There's a lot of thought that goes into menu planning and preparation.
 Decisions are dependent on food costs and the volume of business.
 The restaurant’s equipment is there to be a guiding force for menu creation, but it's the amount of money that operators spend on food in relation to how much space they have to store the product that can severely hinder production.
 You could have the most spacious kitchen in the world.
 But, if you don't have a walk-in refrigerator and you're operating out of two reach-ins, you can only serve or safely store so much food.
 Lack of refrigerator space and storage will directly limit your food output on any given day.
 Some small restaurants that have no space or limited labor may only serve customers until they run out of food, despite the hours they have posted on their doors.
 These places may be popular, but they miss out on additional hours of sales.
 Plus, disappointed customers who were turned away before the listed close time may never come back or bash the restaurant on social media.
 My advice: Get another refrigerator!

 7. Partner With People Who Know The Food Service Industry

 Mom-and-pop restaurants may say they can’t afford an executive chef or consultant to make decisions about building out their kitchen.
 But, it will be worth it in the end.
-Between correctly pulling paperwork with a city to working with requirements for historical buildings (you can’t make changes the structure’s exterior, so installing items such as a hood were prevented), these challenges can end up dashing dreams even before the restaurant opens.
+Between correctly pulling paperwork with a city to working with requirements for historical buildings (where you can’t make changes the structure’s exterior, so installing items such as a range hood is prevented), these challenges can end up dashing dreams even before the restaurant opens.